C3RV1/LaytonEditor/README.md

 Current support is limited to Professor Layton 2.
 Other games have not been tested, but would probably lack many features, and stability is not guaranteed.

+## Compiling

+Note: LaytonEditor requires Python3 (developed under 3.9).

+To install LaytonEditor, just clone the repository and install the required dependencies from the requirements.txt file using pip install -r requirements.txt.
+Then, run `python .\setup.py build_ext --inplace` to compile the cython sources.

+To start the editor, run `python laytonEditor.py`.

 ## Thanks to...

 * nwhitehead for [pyfluidsynth](https://github.com/nwhitehead/pyfluidsynth)